 It’s important to note that most of these cases are not matters for the police (see below).
 However, you should certainly contact us if a neighbour or someone in your community is:

 Disagreements between neighbours, however small, can fester over time and do lasting damage to your relationships in the long term.
 That’s why we would always encourage you to raise your concerns with one another and find amicable solutions as early as possible.

-If you can’t resolve a dispute with a neighbour it can really wear you down.
-This can have a serious effect on your quality of life, especially if it leads to you feeling threatened, isolated or scared in your own home or community.
+If you can’t resolve a dispute with a neighbour it can have a serious effect on your quality of life, especially if it leads to you feeling threatened, isolated or scared in your own home or community.
 If this is the case, we would strongly advise you to take action using the steps below.

 What you can do